gnu-mirror-unofficial/mediagoblin/docs/source/pluginwriter/authhooks.rst

 This documents the hooks that are currently available for authentication plugins.
 If you need new hooks for your plugin, go ahead a submit a patch.

+For an example of how to write an authentication plugin, see the ``persona`` plugin in MediaGoblin up to v0.11.0.
+This plugin has since been removed as the Mozilla Persona was decommissioned.

 What hooks are available?
 =========================